Computer Architecture Simulation Models

 The downloadable version of HASE includes both the code for HASE and

-an installer that works with Linux, Windows, MACs and Intel MACs
+an installer that works with Linux, Windows, MACs and 32 and 64-bit

 REQUIREMENTS